laqrix/raytracer/README.md

 Simple raytracer in Scheme

-Implemented using Petite Chez Scheme 8.1 on a MacBook Pro.
+Implemented using Chez Scheme 9.4.1 on a MacBook Pro.

 To run:
-> petite main.ss simple.scene
+> scheme main.ss simple.scene

 This will load 'simple.scene' for the scene.
 Output will go to 'simple.tga'.